How plants and animals are teaching scientists to fight climate change

 Enter a Brazilian industrial engineer and his partners, who think they have a solution.
 The team calls their invention Nucleario — a circular device that creates a safe oasis for a young tree, complete with mulchy ground cover, a water cistern to conserve rainfall and a wall to keep out invasive plants and creatures.

-We will use the information you to be in touch with you via email.
+We will use the information to be in touch with you via email.
 You can change your mind at any time by clicking the unsubscribe link in the footer of any message you receive from us.
 Learn more about our privacy practices here.